fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorDataProvider.html>`_

-To print layer's capabilities textual description in a comma separated list you can use :func:`capabilitiesString` as in the following example:
+To print layer's capabilities textual description in a comma separated list you can use `capabilitiesString <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorDataProvider.html#qgis.core.QgsVectorDataProvider.addFeatures>`_ as in the following example:

 .. code-block:: python